sbt/sbt-autoversion/README.md

 addSbtPlugin("org.scala-sbt" % "sbt-autoversion" % "1.0.0")
 ```

-Since `sbt-autoversion` is an AutoPlugin, it will be automatically available to your projects,
+Since `sbt-autoversion` is an `AutoPlugin`, it will be automatically available to your projects.
-given you're including both the [sbt-release](https://github.com/sbt/sbt-release) and [sbt-git](https://github.com/sbt/sbt-git) plugins.

 ## Usage